JAMK-IT/TTTS0400-linux-servers/README.md

 **Classroom:** 327

 Exercises will be mostly done in classrooms and reviewed together.
-The two assignments are mandatory and must be returnet in [Optima](https://optima.jamk.fi/) before given deadline.
+The two assignments are mandatory and must be returned in [Optima](https://optima.jamk.fi/) before given deadline.
 There will also be an exam.

 ## Timetable
 | Day | Subject | Exercises |